mapmanager/MapManager-Docs/readme.md

-Welcome to the MapMAnager user documentation.
+Welcome to the MapManager user documentation.

 This is intended for end users who want to use the desktop or web based apps.